 Scholars are unable to draw a conclusion regarding the religion of the inhabitants of Indus Valley civilization.
 Unlike Mesopotamia or Egypt, there were no buildings discovered to conclude that there might had been a temple or the people were involved in any kind of public worship.
 However, some historians are of the opinion that Harappan people were Hindus.
 In view of the female terracotta figurines found at sites or seals of male god in tantric posture resembling Lord Shiva, a Hindu deity and also the Mother Goddess exemplifies that the Indus people believed in the mother goddesses.

-Society in Indus Valley Civilization
+Society in Indus Valley Civilisation

 The population of the Indus Valley Civilisation comprised Australoid, Mediterranean, Mongoloid and Alpine communities.
 Such a cosmopolitan populace proved that Indus Valley, or Harappan civilisation was the junction of rich, cultural interchange of people belonging to manifold traditions, customs and races.
 Experts put the approximate figure of the population in Mohenjodaro to 35,000.
 In the Indus Valley Civilization, the society was stratified into 3 distinct social groups.
 One group ruled and administered the city; the other group included the merchants who were associated with trade and other business activities in the city.
 The third group was that of the labourers who worked in the city.
 They also included the farmers who cultivated wheat and barley as their main crops.
 For the transportation means of men and goods double-ox carts must have been in use.
 The horse was also known by the beginning of the 1st millennium BC.
 Terracotta cart frames and wheels with and without hubs have been found.

 Jewellery was not only the forte of women, even men enjoyed such.
 The pieces of ornaments saw the lavish use of gold, copper and silver.
 Necklaces, armlets and rings were common jewelleries for men.
 On the other hand women decked themselves up with ear rings, necklaces, anklets, bangles, girdles, bracelets and others.
 Ivory products like combs were also popular with the people of this civilisation.
 Ornaments used by the womenfolk included those which were engraved with precious gems and stones like jade, agate, lapis lazuli and carnelian.
 Toilet jars found in Harappa show that Harappan women were fond of applying ivory powder and face paint as cosmetics.
 Besides these, people enjoyed playing in dice and marble.
 Gambling was a favourite past time of the elder members in the society.
 Gold jewelleries were mostly worn by the richer people.
 Social inequality prevailed extensively in their society.

 Art and Craft of Indus Valley Civilisation

-Decline of Indus Valley Civilization
+Decline of Indus Valley Civilisation

 There was a discovery in the craft and trading town of this civilization being excavated since 1996 by a team of archaeologists from the Department of Archaeology and Ancient History of the Maharaja Sayajirao University of Baroda on the south eastern coast of Gulf of Kutch at Gola Dhoro in Gujarat.
 These excavations outlined the importance of smaller settlements that are far removed from the core area situated near specific resource areas, in the economic development of the Harappan civilization.

 Gola Dhoro is situated half a kilometre northeast of a sleepy village of Bagasra (N 23 3' 30": E 70 37'10").
 The settlements are measuring 1.92 hectares is about 7.50m high from the surrounding area.
-Archeological excavations suggested that the settlement began as a small village.
-Subsequently, a massive fortification wall measuring 5.20m in width was built in three successive stages on the northern half of the site left surprisingly little space of approximately 50x50m, at any stage of its history, for the construction of residential houses and craft workshops.
+Archaeological excavations suggested that the settlement began as a small village.
+Subsequently, a massive fortification wall measuring 5.20m in width was built in three successive stages on the northern half of the site left surprisingly little space of approximately 50 x 50m, at any stage of its history, for the construction of residential houses and craft workshops.
 It indicated that the residents were not only lived in the mud brick houses, while on the other hand, some people also lived in the fortified areas that was situated in the lower southern half of the settlement.